OpenDSA/OpenDSA/RST/en/TJeffrey/Turing.rst

 A :term:`configuration` for a Turing machine looks like this:

 .. math::
-   (q, aaba\#\underline{\#}a)
+   (q, \underline{a}aba)

-This means that the TM is on state :math:`q`, the tape contains :math:`aaba\#\underline{\#}a` and read / write head position is on the underlined :math:`a`.
-In this book, any TM starts running with the read/write head position is on the first Tape letter from the left.
+This means that the TM is on state :math:`q`, the tape contains :math:`\underline{a}aba` and the read/write head position is on the underlined :math:`a`.
+Recall that we assume at the start of processing input for any TM, the read/write head position is on the leftmost non-blank character.

+Don't forget that the tape is infinite in both directions.
+So to the left of the leftmost `a` in this configuration is an infinite number of blank squares, and to the right of the rightmost a is also an infinite number of blank squares.

-A :term:`halted configuration` occurs when the machine do not find a move from the given state using the tape letter (the current configuration).
+A :term:`halted configuration` occurs when the machine does not find a move from the current state using the current tape letter (the current configuration).
-In other words, TM halts if there is no :math:`\Delta` defined.
-That is why in this book we always assume that there are no transitions defined out of the final state.
-Therefore, any TM will halt once it entered a final state.
+In other words, a TM halts if there is no :math:`\Delta` defined.
+Note that we never define any transitions out of any Final State.
+So in some sense, there is redundancy when we said earlier that the machine halts when either it is in any Final State, or when there is no current transition.
+But having both definitions for halting makes it easy to define the difference between accepting and rejecting a string.

-A :term:`computation` is a sequence of configurations for some length :math:`n \geq 0`.
+A :term:`computation` is a sequence of configurations of some length :math:`n \geq 0`.

 .. topic:: Example

    Recall the TM example that earases all a's from the tape.
-   Here are the cofigurations for the input aaaa
+   Here are the configurations for the input "aaaa".

    .. math::